-Note: The gender parity indices are the ratios of male to female enrolment in the categories of education.
+Note: The gender parity indices are the ratios of female to male enrolment in the categories of education.

 The KNBS (2020b) study on inequality found that gender differences in access to health services were not very pronounced (Table 8).
 Women were thus slightly overrepresented in the use of healthcare services, but may have made less use than they actually needed.